-- The Group will be supported by Charlotte Caven-Atack, Service Manager for Finance and Corporate Services; Darryl Burch, Service Manager for Neighbourhoods; and Kath Marriott or Peter Linfield. - Scrutiny investigations need to be resourced within the existing budgetary framework.
+- The Group will be supported by Service Manager for Finance and Corporate Services; Service Manager for Neighbourhoods; and the Chief Executive or Director of Finance and Corporate Services. - Scrutiny investigations need to be resourced within the existing budgetary framework.

 Membership to be cross-party and representative of the Council based on the principals of proportionality.